 Our work would not be possible without the fantastic partnerships we have with the trusts and foundations who share our commitment to increasing access to books to support literacy, education and development in poor countries.
 Many support our core book provision programme for sub-Saharan Africa and our small programme in the Occupied Palestinian Territories while others fund specific library development projects, some of which are outlined below.

 We are very keen to develop new partnerships with charitable trusts and foundations and are committed to providing high-quality funding reports to all our donors.
 If you share our vision and would like to find our more, please do get in touch with Heather Rutledge or call us on 020 7733 3577.

 The Beit Trust has for many years supported our library development programmes in Malawi, Zambia and Zimbabwe.
 Thanks to our partnership with them, thousands of books from Book Aid International are reaching people living in rural and urban communities through library networks in these three countries.

 The Elsevier Foundation’s ‘innovative libraries in developing countries’ programme funded the development of health sections in 15 Kenyan libraries from 2010-2012, training 30 librarians, and making essential health information available to health providers.
 Exciting new partnerships have been developed and the health sections are used by local health officers, health lecturers, nurses, peer educators, community health workers, traditional birth attendants and medicine doctors.
-Read a full project outline here.
+Read more about the project here.

 The Sobell Trust helps fund our provision of children’s books to the Tamer Institute for Community Education in Palestine.
 Iman Ammus, the chief librarian at Tamer, describes the impact that Book Aid International materials made during a military curfew: “Reading became a form of stress relief and gave the readers a chance to do something productive while under curfew.
 It gave them the chance to free their imagination and escape their situation.”

 We are also extremely grateful to the following: